andyhuynh92/Ubiquant-Comp/README.md

 4. `LGBM.ipynb`

 Here I did a simple model using LightGBM.
 I wanted to reverse engineer the features in order to feature engineer new ones, but this never happened due to the processing that Ubiquant did to the data.
+This made it extremely difficult to properly introduce new features into the data.